-This vegan Instant Pot Sambar recipe will show you how to make sambar and get a wonderful soup to go with your Indian meals.
-This is an authentic sambar recipe for an Andhra Sambar–one that has been handed down for generations–but most importantly, it is very tasty.
-This sambhar recipe has a few more steps than my typical recipes, but I can guarantee that you will find it well worth it–because this makes some of the best homemade sambars I’ve ever had in my life.
+This Sambar recipe will show you how to make sambar and get a wonderful soup to go with your Indian meals.
+This is an authentic sambar recipe for an Andhra Sambar--one that has been handed down for generations.

-I can say this without any false pride–because this is Shubha Iyengar's recipe that I tweaked to make just a few changes.
-But it's not just Shuba’s recipe–it's a recipe that has been in her family for generations–minus the Instant Pot of course!
+I can say this without any false pride--because this is Shubha Iyengar's recipe that I tweaked to make just a few changes.
+But it's not just Shubha's sambar recipe--it's a recipe that has been in her family for generations--minus the Instant Pot of course!
 Let's let Shubha tell us a bit about this.

 Though we have adapted to the new-gen taste these days, the recipes that have been signature to the way it was made has never changed in our households.

 Whenever we make such recipes at home, it brings alive all those eternal lovely memories of our childhood, playing on the temple streets, cleansing near the main gate with my grandmother and her daughters drawing the Rangoli in wee hours of the morning, prasadam distribution and eating that lovely meal.

 Now thanks to Shubha, we too can enjoy this sambar recipe at home.

 Is Sambar Spicy?

 In most Indian homes, the family makes their own spice blend (as I have done with this recipe).
 It can be adjusted to suit the preferred heat level of the family.
 My particular spice blend is very family-friendly and not too spicy.

 If the heat level proves to be too spicy for your tastes, simply reduce the amount of cayenne you add to the mix.